James-QiuHaoran/structured-p2p-overlay-network/README.md

-# fast-blockchain-on-SGX-facilitated-P2P-network
+# Go Ethereum with Geometrically Fractal Rings

-Final Year Project @HKU Department of Computer Science
+Final Year Project \@ Department of Computer Science, HKU

+## Implementation
+The implementation of the network is based on Go Ethereum release 1.8.18